 Are you fascinated by different forms of music?
 Do you want to gain a better understanding of music?
 Then you should pursue a Bachelor of Music degree in Music Theory at the University of North Texas.

-Our faculty members provide you expert guidance in areas ranging from ancient Oriental music to contemporary popular music, with in-depth study in Western music from the Renaissance to contemporary post-tonal practices.
-They have earned recognition from the Society for Music Theory, the American Musicological Society and the Society for Ethnomusicology for their work.
+They've earned recognitions from the Society for Music Theory, the American Musicological Society and the Society for Ethnomusicology for their work.
 In addition to their scholarly contributions, many are nationally and internationally known award-winning musicians and performers.

 We also give you the opportunity to:

-Scholarships are available to help you pursue your education.
+Scholarships are available to help you pursue your degree.
 These scholarships are awarded based on talent and an audition.

-As a Music Theory major, you will take courses in aural and keyboard skills and theoretical concepts.
+As a Music Theory major, you'll take courses in aural and keyboard skills and theoretical concepts.
 Other course work involves:

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.

 If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
 Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
 Each year, 3,900 students transfer to UNT.